Koryo Tours: Cultural activities

 They have organised various cultural exchanges, including music and sport.

 Koryo Tours is the exclusive partner for the Pyongyang International Marathon held every April, an event that attracts between hundreds and over 1,000 amateur foreigners a year.

 In 2014 Koryo Tours provided the North Korean input for the Korea Pavilion at the Venice Architectural Biennale, curator Minsuk Cho.
 The pavilion won the Golden Lion.

 Koryo Tours is the international co-ordinator for the bi-annual Pyongyang International Film Festival which has a local audience total of 120,000.
 In 2004 and 2006 they screened Bend It Like Beckham, Bean: The Ultimate Disaster Movie and Bride and Prejudice, each film seen by over 12,000 locals.
-They assisted the British Embassy with the nationwide broadcast of Bend It Like Beckham on December 26, 2010 (the first western feature film to be broadcast in North Korea).
+They assisted the British Embassy with the nationwide broadcast of Bend It Like Beckham on 26 December 2010 (the first western feature film to be broadcast in North Korea).

 In conjunction with the North Korean Ministry of Sport, they arranged the first friendship football, ice hockey, cricket, volleyball and ultimate frisbee matches between locals and westerners.
 In September 2010 with the support of the British Embassy and CLSA to mark ten years of diplomatic relations they took Middlesbrough Women's FC to Pyongyang to play two North Korean teams, both matches watched by 6,000 Korean fans and broadcast nationwide.

 Published work

 Koryo Studio produced Printed in North Korea (2019), which contains a series of linocuts representing everyday life in North Korea.
 Koryo also produced Made in North Korea (2017), which focuses on the graphic design of products made in the country, and an accompanying London exhibition, Made in North Korea (2018).

-2009 in-house publishing of ‘The Art of DPRK – North Korean Film Posters’.
-2007 produced ‘Welcome to Pyongyang’ a photographic study with Charlie Crane (winner of the British Journal of Photography International Prize).
-2008 co-writer ‘A Night in Pyongyang’ (mass games photographic book) Werner Kranwetvogel.
+2009 in-house publishing of 'The Art of DPRK – North Korean Film Posters'.
+2007 produced 'Welcome to Pyongyang' a photographic study with Charlie Crane (winner of the British Journal of Photography International Prize).
+2008 co-writer 'A Night in Pyongyang' (mass games photographic book) Werner Kranwetvogel.
 2002 Wallpaper Magazine produced and wrote an architectural feature on Pyongyang in conjunction with a North Korean photographer.

 In 2012, Koryo Tours released Pyongyang Racer, a racing video game developed by Nosotek with students from the Kim Chaek University of Technology, to promote tourism in North Korea.

-Media

-BBC Radio 3 – Co-ordinator for Travelogue Channel 4 (UK) the first travel programme on North Korea (1995).
-Arranged the first music programme on North Korea with Andy Kershaw, two-parts, Sony nomination (2003).
-BBC Radio 4- Profiled in two-part radio travelogue following Nicholas Bonner on tour in North Korea, Sony nominated (2005).
-Regular media contributor/interviews.
-(2007) CNN's TalkAsia interview with Nicholas Bonner.
-(2006) Nicholas Bonner and Daniel Gordon interview on their documentary Crossing the Line for CBS:s 60 Minutes feature with Bob Simon.
-Co-presenter in TV travel series Departures on North Korea (2009) broadcast on the National Geographic Adventure Channel.